microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-skillenablement.md

 ## Custom Constructor

-A custom constructor is needed in addition to the existing Bot constructor this is due to the direct invocation pattern which doesn't leverage the Asp.Net Core DI infrastruture.
+A custom constructor is needed in addition to the existing Bot constructor this is due to the direct invocation pattern which doesn't leverage the Asp.Net Core DI infrastructure.
 This constructor is passed a `BotState" object from the Custom Assistant within which the Skill's state can be stored.
 Configuration is also passsed, most often for LUIS settings so this can be initialized for subsequent processing.

 ```
 public DemoSkill(BotState botState, string stateName = null, Dictionary<string, string> configuration = null)